worl2997/Domain_based_OD_Framework/README.md

 then you can download [Car, Bus] class data in Highway directory, [Person, Tree, Dog] class data in Park directory

-you can find available class list at https://learnopencv.com/fast-image-downloader-for-open-images-v4/
+you can find available class list at https://learnopencv.com/fast-image-downloader-for-open-images-v4/ or class_list.csv in project folder

 ![domain_list](./readme/domains.PNG)